myousefi/personalblog.github.io/content/post/lafayette.md

 type = "post"
 draft = true
 title = "The American Dream"
-subtitle = "On the dream that could have only been fulfilled in america" date = 2023-07-04 09:04:22+11:00
+subtitle = "On the dream that could have only been fulfilled in America" date = 2023-07-04 09:04:22+11:00

 +++